 - Butter 4, 1 1/2-cup individual casserole or pie dishes and set aside.

 Heat olive oil over medium heat in a medium saucepan.
 Add onion, lightly sprinkle with salt to sweat liquid and keep from browning; cook and stir 2 to 3 minutes until softened.
 Add carrots, celery, and potato; cook and stir 2 minutes more.
-Add thyme and chicken broth and bring to boil; boil 6 minutes or until vegetables are nearly tender.
+Add thyme and bring to boil.
+Stir in chicken; reduce heat and simmer 6 minutes or until chicken and vegetables are nearly tender.

-- Meanwhile, heat a small saucepan over medium heat.
+Meanwhile, heat a small saucepan over medium heat.
 Add butter.
 Once butter melts, add flour all at once.
 Whisk constantly for a minute or two, just to cook out the raw flour taste.
-Add mixture to vegetables in broth and stir to combine.
-Boil until mixture starts to thicken, about 3 minutes.
-At this point, the potatoes should be tender.
-Stir in cooked chicken and season to taste with salt and freshly ground black pepper.
+Add to broth mixture and stir to combine.
+Cook and stir boiling mixture until it thickens, about 3 minutes.
+At this point, the potatoes and chicken should be tender.
+Stir in half and half and season to taste with salt and freshly ground black pepper.

 - Divide mixture evenly between 4 prepared dishes.
 Arrange dishes on a cookie sheet to catch any splatter.
 Top each dish with a puff pastry square and transfer to oven.

-- Bake 30 to 35 minutes, or until pastry is puffy and golden brown.
+Bake 25 to 30 minutes, or until pastry is puffy and golden brown.
 Remove from oven and let cool for 5 minutes before serving.
 Enjoy!

-Use your favorite butter based puff pastry or make your own Quick Whole Wheat Puff Pastry.
+- Use your favorite all-butter puff pastry or make your own Quick Whole Wheat Puff Pastry.

 - If you use cooked chicken, stir it in just before dividing mixture among baking dishes.